Surrogacy is About More Than Getting a Baby [8 Life Lessons of Surrogacy]

 Sharing your story can also be important for acknowledging the losses you’ve experienced.
 Some people have also experienced pregnancy loss and need others to acknowledge that those pregnancies are not simply “replaced” or something to just “get over,” even when moving from infertility to surrogacy.

 If you’re ready, you can share your story on social media, on an infertility blog, speak at a local National Infertility Awareness Week event, or even just open up to a friend or family member.
+You could even share your story with us and our community of surrogates.

 3. Share Information